OnToologyUser/PoachNet/README.md

 ![image](https://lucid.app/publicSegments/view/52ed0585-a337-482a-8e30-12473953eb82/image.png)

-The Jupyter notebook titled "FOO-KG (b)" seems to be focused on processing RDF data and possibly building a machine learning model using that data.
-Here's a brief overview of the first few cells:

-1. **Importing Libraries and Dependencies**: The first cell imports several libraries such as `numpy`, `pandas`, `rdflib` for RDF data handling, `networkx`, and `tensorflow` for machine learning, as well as other dependencies related to data processing and model building.

-2. **Loading RDF Data**: The second cell loads RDF data from a file named "Graph.ttl" using `rdflib`.

-3. **Data Preparation**: The third cell iterates over triples in the RDF graph, extracting subjects, predicates, and objects, and stores them in a pandas DataFrame.
-It also saves this DataFrame to a CSV file named 'rdf_data.csv'.

-Based on this information, I'll draft a README file explaining how to use this notebook.
-The README will include sections like Introduction, Requirements, Setup, Usage, and Additional Notes.
-Let's proceed with creating the README for "FOO-KG (b)".

 ## FOO-KG (b) Jupyter Notebook

-The "FOO-KG (b)" Jupyter notebook is designed for advanced data processing and analysis of RDF (Resource Description Framework) data, potentially leading to the development of machine learning models.
-The primary focus of this notebook is on loading RDF data, transforming it into a structured format, and preparing it for analysis or machine learning tasks.
-This tool is particularly useful for those working with complex RDF datasets and interested in applying data science and machine learning techniques.
+The "FOO-KG (b)" Jupyter Notebook is designed for advanced data processing and analysis of RDF (Resource Description Framework) data, potentially leading to the development of deep learning models.
+The primary focus of this notebook is on loading RDF data, transforming it into a structured format, and preparing it for analysis and deep learning prediction tasks.
+This tool is particularly useful for those working with complex RDF datasets and interested in applying data science and deep learning techniques.

 ## Requirements